coxchristopher/xls-r-elan/README.md

 using [Digital Research Alliance of Canada](https://alliancecan.ca) high-performance computing facilities.
-While specific to one specific language (Tsuut'ina), both the fine-tuning scripts (Python) and SLURM job definitions (sh) found in the `train-srs` directory may be useful as examples of how to fine-tune XLS-R models, in general.
+While specific to one specific language (Tsuut'ina), both the fine-tuning scripts (Python) and SLURM job definitions (sh) found in the `finetune-srs` directory may be useful as examples of how to fine-tune XLS-R models, in general.

 ## Requirements and installation